 - Use water resistant sun cream if you intend to swim, do water sports or you think you will sweat more than normal.

-- Re-apply sun cream at least every two hours, or immediately after being in the water or finishing sports that have made you sweat.
+- Re-apply sun cream at least every 2 hours, or immediately after being in the water or sweating.

 - Remember the sun’s rays are reflected off water (as well as snow and ice in winter months) so you are exposed twice, once as it hits your skin and again when the rays bounce or reflect back onto your skin.